CodingElvis/data-analytics-power-bi-report617/README.md

 Four data sources were used:
 - an Azure SQL database
 - a provided CSV file
-- a CSV file requirding extraction from Azure blob storage
+- a CSV file requiring extraction from Azure blob storage
 - a zipped folder containing three CSV files that were extracted and combined through the PowerBi folder connector.

 Transformations on the data included: